Neha/designsystem101/README.md

 - Themes

-Once the UX team is doing there work.
-Developers should focus on the following:
+- Styleguide

+**Developers**

-1) Tech stack
+1. Tech stack
 This is the first step to decide on which teck stack you will be building your design system.There are many options available.
 As well as, from the audit or meeting to the products/project teams you can get the idea which tech stack to follow.
 If you need to decide the tech stack for design system consider the following points:
+.
 Team skills
+.
 Migration
+.
 Learning curve
+.
 Browser and OS support
+.
 Open issues

 few more...

+.
 Vanilla
+.
 Reactjs
+.
 Angular
+.
 Vuejs
+.
 Web components
+.
 Stencils

-Build tools*
-2) Architecture
+2. Architecture
 Once the tech-stack is finalized, next step is to work on the archietcture of the deisgn system.
 This is important because before sharing with your rest of the development team and starting coding you have the base ready.
 While working on the archietcture you need to also consider scalability, where the styling would be, where the utlis will be, etc.

-**The architecure of your DS will depende upon the tech-stack you have picked.One needs to get into the depth of the tech-stack he/she has picked to design a good archietecture.
+The architecure of your DS will depende upon the tech-stack you have picked.One needs to get into the depth of the tech-stack he/she has picked to design a good archietecture.
 The building blocks of the DS is HTML(view), styling, Utilities, and components.
 Make sure that you are thinking about scaling and reusability around these when you are desiging your DS.

 One can pick SCSS solution over CSS-in-JS if one wants to reuse the styling as lib.
 Please check here the things to consider for styling(1) Vanilla
 React
 Angular
-Vue**
+Vue

-3) CI/CD
+3. CI/CD
 Next thing is to look into the CI/CD process.
 Try to do automation of every task and especially of the builds.
 You need to work on the pipelines and what all tasks will it do.

-4) Repos
+4. Repos
 Start creating the repos of your design system.
-- dev
+. dev
-- QA
+.
+QA
-- staging
+. staging
-- prod
+. prod

+---
 ** Milestone 3**
 Now, you will get the components design from the designer
-1) The look and feel is from css hence decide are you using some lib, css-in-js solution
+1. The look and feel is from css hence decide are you using some lib, css-in-js solution

-2) Design tokens
-create the design token files
+2. Design tokenn - create the design token files

-3) Create your first component
+3. Create your first component

-4) Test pipelines and TDD
+4. Test pipelines and TDD

-5) Tech documentation
+5. Tech documentation

-6) consumable build
+6. consumable build

-7) Release for QA - playground and repos
+7. Release for QA - playground and repos

-8) Examples
+8. Examples

-CODE:
+**CODE:**
 - sample components template
 - Guidelines
 - Namespacing
 - Unit testing
+- Reusability
+- PR guidelines
 - Accessibility
+- type checking
 It doesn't matter accessibility is in the requirement or not.
 As developer you should support the accessibility.
 Every component should be accessible.
 The important thing here is to define the scope of the Accessibility and cleary mention in the documentation:

 Keyboard support
 Text-to-speech
 Color contrast

+# Guides
+### CSS Guide
+(1) CSS Guide
+BEM
+Functional CSS
+Name space
+Naming convention
+Breakpoints
+Colors
+Font-family
+Typescale
+Modules - SCSS

+### Markup
+- Semantic
+- Avoid lot of code
+- Markup with classname should not be tighltly coupled
+- Close vs open Markup
+- Data-attributes

+### Javascript
+- How to initalize
+- Repaint vs reflow
+- Memory leaks
+- Data-attributes vs classname/ID
+- Dynamic Binding
+- Event delegation + binding

+### React
+- Sepration simple to complex
+- props required, default
+- props validation
+- Flexibility vs conisitency
+- JS or React State?
+- children, HOC, etc
+- Playground
+- Why smallest component also

+## Reuseability
+- Styling
+- Markup
+- Methods and props names
+- Documenation template
+- Global Methods
-- Reusability
+- CSS Styling
-- type checking
+- Design Kit
-- PR guidelines
+- Styleguide

-components:
+- Decide between flexibility vs consistency
+- Components within components
+- Modules - SCSS
+---

 Consumable Lib
 Test cases
 List of the components
 Scope of components

-__3. Collabration__
+type checking

+**3. Collabratio**
 - Product Audit
 - Design tokens
 - Namespacing